 As an example, if just £10bn were created and spent on the construction of affordable housing, it could boost GDP by up to £28bn.
 This means that for every £1 GDP would increase by £2.80.
 In addition, we would have more houses and it could create up to 284,000 jobs.

-On the other hand, if the £445bn of new money created via QE was simply distributed evenly amongst the population every UK citizen would receive a boost to their income of £570 per month for 12 months.
+For illustrative purposes, if the £445bn of new money created via QE was simply distributed evenly amongst the population every UK citizen would receive a boost to their income of £570 per month for 12 months.

 There’s a growing movement of ordinary people, economists and politicians calling for a better alternative – for this money to be spent in a way that benefits all of us.